 We’re a group of volunteers who work on a shoestring.
 If we want to pull off something big and bold enough to get the museum to stop supporting BP, then we’re going to need your help.

 * Chip into the crowdfunder to help make this action happen

-* Join us to take action inside the museum itself on Saturday November 23rd – fill in this form and we'll send you more details* .
-There will also be more info on our website and a Facebook event very soon.
+* Join us to take action inside the museum itself on Saturday February 8th – fill in this form and we'll send you more details* .
+There's also more info on our website here and a Facebook event here.

 It's time for the Fall of BP - help us make it happen!

 If we raise £5000, that will cover the materials, time and expertise to build a giant prop/artwork, along with other special surprise props; it will also pay for all the other action expenses, such as meeting rooms, rehearsal spaces, costumes, printing, film-making and getting people to the action (especially people directly affected by BP’s activities and by climate change, whose voices we want to hear).

 If we raise more than £5000, then the extra money will go towards:

 - Future protest performances and creative actions in 2019/2020 to kick the oil industry out of arts and culture.
 We’ll need to keep up the pressure on the British Museum, and challenge oil sponsorship of other spaces such as the National Portrait Gallery, Royal Opera House and Science Museum

 - We will also donate 5% of any extra we raise to some of our frontline partners who are standing up against BP’s pollution and corruption around the world

 * It's fine to use a disposable email address on this form if you don't want to share your main one, but please remember to check it regularly for updates about the action!